-FIGURE 2: WESTERN CAPE PROVINCIAL STRATEGIC GOALS (2014-2019)
+FIGURE 2: WESTERN CAPE PROVINCIAL STRATEGIC GOALS

-Within the Provincial Strategic Plan, the Western Cape Government commits to seven priority interventions which are called game changers.
-These game changers are bold interventions that focus on either leveraging the best opportunities or tackling some of our greatest challenges in the Province.
+Within the Provincial Strategic Plan, the Western Cape Government commits to seven priority interventions which are called Game Changers.
+These Game Changers are bold interventions that focus on either leveraging the best opportunities or tackling some of our greatest challenges in the Province.
 The game changers were identified from the strategic goals.
-Game changers focus on very particular, intractable problems and opportunities that need bold, innovative solutions.
+Game changers centre on very particular, intractable problems and opportunities that need bold, innovative solutions.
 They should bring about transformative change that citizens can see and feel.
-The game changers focus on:
+The Game Changers focus on: